inspec/inspec/docs-chef-io/content/inspec/resources/toml.md

 - `('path')` is the path to the TOML file.
 - `{ should eq 'value' }` is the value that is expected.

+## Properties

+This resource supports any of the settings listed in a TOML file as properties.

 ## Examples

 In the examples below, the `example.toml` file contains the following data: